What is invoice finance?

 Similarly, it may prove an expensive risk to factor an invoice for an unreliable customer with a poor credit check.
 You may find additional costs coming back to you at a later date.

-Will my customer know I am finance their invoice?
+Will my customer know I am using invoice finance on their invoice?

 As discussed above, invoice discounting allows you to remain anonymous.
 But it’s also possible for an invoice factoring company to operate in your business name, and to use your standard invoice collection procedures.